-Kat: There is also a plethora of stores that you cannot (sadly) enter, including Quality Quidditch Supplies (proudly displaying the Nimbus 2000!), Flourish and Blotts, Ollivanders, and of course, Gringotts - and yes, I realize it is not a store.
-Not being one to spend money on virtual purposes, I found the stores fun, but didn't find the need to explore them in depth.
+There is also a plethora of stores that you cannot (sadly) enter, including Quality Quidditch Supplies (proudly displaying the Nimbus 2000!), Flourish and Blotts, Ollivanders, and of course, Gringotts - and yes, I realize it is not a store.
+Not being one to spend money on virtual purposes, I found the stores fun but didn't find the need to explore them in-depth.
 There are also two entrances to Knockturn Alley, which you, again - sadly, cannot enter.

 While roaming through Diagon Alley, one will encounter a few interactive points and amongst them are two games, Book Herding and Card Trading.
 All games require at least two people, but the advantage is that this will force users to interact with others, even if you couldn't meet up with your existing friends!

-Kat: If you're familiar with the Sony controller and general set of commands, then game play in Pottermore at PlayStation® Home will come naturally to you.
+If you're familiar with the Sony controller and general set of commands, then gameplay in Pottermore at PlayStation® Home will come naturally to you.
 Although I did, once, get stuck in card trading and it took me a few minutes to find my way out!
-The controls are easy, the avatars responsive, and overall it's a very easy, intuitive world to navigate through.
+The controls are easy, the avatars responsive, and overall, it's a very easy, intuitive world to navigate through.

 Like you would expect from any Potter game or experience, the sounds in Pottermore at Home are very, well, magical!
 There are owls hooting, cauldrons bubbling, and toads croaking in Diagon Alley.
 On the Hogwarts Express the train creaks and moans and the suitcases flop on their racks.
 I was very happy when Pottermore added sounds to their online experience, as I truly believe that sound is the gateway to greatness (in movies, games, and otherwise), and this virtual world is no exception.